Project 3: Zine Game

 What is a zine?

-A zine is a small-circulation booklet or magazine, often created by hand or using digital tools through self-publishing.
 Unlike traditional magazines, zines are characterized by their DIY ethos and independent spirit.
 They cover a vast array of topics, from personal stories to art, poetry, and music.
-Theyโre standout pieces of print media because they can be as varied as the creators behind them.
+They’re standout pieces of print media because they can be as varied as the creators behind them.

-A zine can also be thought of as a form of participatory culture, which has low barriers for artistic expression and civic engagement.
 Considering the tools we have today, blogging, website building, and game-making can be tools for zine-making as well.

 What is a zine game?